A beginner’s guide to online sales meetings: everything you need to know to plan for success

 Every minute you spend commuting between meetings has its value.
 And so does fuel, travel tickets, and your car, for example.
 Even if you want to pick up the phone and call people instead of seeing them, your operator will still charge you for these conversations.

 Meanwhile, most video conferencing platforms offer a free plan that won’t ever charge you a dime.
 LiveWebinar gives you the freedom of choice: you can use a basic version without any financial contribution, or pick a paid variant and get access to more features.
-And, of course, you can try out the PRO and Business plans free for 14 days to see if it’s a match.
-No additional fees or expenses.
+You have the great option to test our platform, as you can create a free account in LiveWebinar which is for a lifetime.
+But remember, it has some limits too.

 It’s simple math: online sales meetings are cheaper than those held in-person.